 Restimo · 2023

-We developed three overarching concepts for the brand.
+I developed three concepts for the brand.
 "Connection" felt too human, too B2C.
 "Bento box" was clever but too abstract.
-Integration was the most straightforward explanation of the problem Restimo solves and how they solve it.
+Integration was the clearest way to explain what Restimo does.
 That clarity shaped everything that followed.

-We had two solid visual directions when I pitched a third.
+The wildcard concept.
+I had two solid visual directions when I pitched a third.
 The team kept coming back to the tablet, the one device that replaces the chaos.
-So I proposed it: a purple rectangle as the logo, literally the one tablet, that morphs into a character called Timo.
-The name is pulled from Restimo, and he becomes the brand's mascot.
-One slide, one purple square.
-They knew immediately.
+So I proposed a purple rectangle as the logo, literally the one tablet.
+It morphs into a character called Timo, named after Restimo, who becomes the brand's mascot.
+One slide, one visualization, one tablet.

 The Work [1]